 College of Science, Technology, and Health

-BA in Self-Designed Major with a Concentration In Elementary and Middle School STEM Education
+BA in Self-Designed Major with a K-8 Teacher Certification Track

-The undergraduate Science, Technology, Engineering, and Mathematics (STEM) Self-Designed Contract Major for pre-service elementary and middle (K – 8) education teachers is designed to prepare those seeking elementary and middle school (K–8) certification in Maine with a strong foundation in mathematics and science and essential knowledge in integrating the disciplines through modeling, engineering, research, and technology.
+The undergraduate Self-Designed Contract Major is designed to prepare those seeking elementary and middle school (K–8) certification in Maine with a strong foundation in mathematics and science and essential knowledge in integrating the disciplines through modeling, engineering, research, and technology.
 The overarching goal of the program is to prepare the pre-service teachers with a deep understanding of the Common Core Mathematics and Next Generation Science Standards.
 The coursework models best teaching practices and emphasizes using reading and writing across the STEM curriculum and focuses on hands-on, problem-based learning.
 Interested students should see the STEM education coordinator upon acceptance at USM, matriculation, upon choosing this major, or as early in their time at USM as possible.
-Further concentration in Elementary Education offers a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.
+The Concentration in Elementary Education offers a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.

 USM Core Courses (including pre-internship education courses that are required for the Concentration in Elementary Education; 24 additional credits above those required by the major)

-- Early Year Experience – EYE 112 Built Environment: Energy (This is a required course for all students to complete the major even those who have already completed or are not required to take an EYE course.) – 3 credits
+- Entry Year Experience – EYE 112 Built Environment: Energy (This is a required course for all students to complete the major even those who have already completed or are not required to take an EYE course), (3 cr.)

-- Quantitative Reasoning – MAT 120 Introduction to Statistics (This course is a requirement for the major.) – 4 credits
+- Quantitative Reasoning – MAT 120 Introduction to Statistics (This course is a requirement for the major), (4 cr.)

-- Socio-Cultural Analysis – HRD 200: Multicultural Growth and Development (This course is a requirement for the Elementary Education Concentration.) – 3 credits
+- Socio-Cultural Analysis – HRD 200: Multicultural Human Development (This course is a requirement for the Elementary Education Concentration), (3 cr.)

 - Science Exploration – This is fulfilled by several courses that are required for the major.

-- Creative Expression – EDU 230 Teaching through the Arts (This course is recommended for this track of the Elementary Education Concentration.) – 3 credits
+- Creative Expression – EDU 230 Teaching through the Arts (This course is recommended for this track of the Elementary Education Concentration), (3 cr.)

 - Ethical Inquiry, Social Responsibility, and Citizenship: EDU 310 What is the Purpose of Education in a Democracy?
-(Requirement for the Elementary Education Concentration and the International core requirement) – 3 credits
+(Requirement for the Elementary Education Concentration and the International core requirement), (3 cr.)

-- Diversity: EDU 305 Foundations of Cultural and Linguistic Diversity (This course also serves as the first course in the cluster.) – 3 credits
+- Diversity: EDU 305 Foundations of Cultural and Linguistic Diversity (This course also serves as the first course in the cluster), (3 cr.)

 - Education in a Democratic Society Cluster – Additional required courses are SED 335 - Students with Exceptionalities in General Education & SED 420 Multi-Tiered Systems of Educational Support